mrhwick/django-rest-framework-version-transforms/docs/index.md

         )
 ```

-With a `transform_base` defined, this serializer will automatically retrieve transform classes from the specified module that are prefixed with the base name.

-In this example, the module name is `'tests.test_transforms'`, which indicates the module from which the transform classes will be loaded.
-The base name in the example is `'TestModelTransform'`, which indicates the prefix for transform classes to be loaded from the module for use during conversion.
+The `transform_base` property is defined in the same manner as with parsers, using the first portions of the definition to identify from which module to load transforms, and the last part to identify the transforms to be used.

-The VersioningSerializer will automatically run the `.backwards()` methods of each transform in descending order, ending with the transform that has the requested version as its base.
+The versioning serializer will automatically discover the transforms from the provided module that match the base transform name.
+Then the serializer builds a pipeline of transforms to be used for demotion down to the requested version of the resource.
+The pipeline is run in sequence by executing the `.backwards()` methods on each transform in descending order until the requested version is reached.
-After the conversion operation is complete, the serializer will return the representation in the version requested by the client.

 ## Development